Let me tell you a story….

-I’m a California-native writer, musician, and performer headquartered in the magnificent Emerald City of Seattle, Washington.
-I am documenting the fires inside, in the hope that they may fuel others.
+Born in California’s capitol, raised on an Alaskan island, and fully realized in the Emerald City of Seattle, I’m a singer-songwriter and teaching artist who is documenting the fires inside, in the hope that they may fuel others.

 When I was 6, my mom told me that I was going to be a writer.